RezaBaiat/TEST/README.md

    `/test` all our tests go inside this folder \
    `/src/screens` contains all screens of the app \
    `/src/handlers` managers and handlers lie here \
+   `/src/configs` contains all app's application configurations such ass buildconfigs , permission names , push notifications config , redux config and...  \
-   `/src/configs` contains all app's staging & production configurations `/src/models` the containers of APIs models layer \
+   `/src/models` the containers of APIs models layer \
    `/src/network` responsible folder for all network & API callbacks \
    `/src/network/mock` contains mock interceptor and mock data \
    `/src/redux` contains and all global state needs \
-   `/src/storages` all caches,databases and storages \
+   `/src/storages` cache handlers , offline storages and datasources \
    `/src/components` the container of all UI components wrapper , also containing the Views which are made by components \
    `/src/utils` the names tells it all ! :)